GovAlta/adsp-monorepo/docs/platform/platform-dotnet-sdk.md

   );
 ```

+Metrics with the `-time` suffix are stacked to show the components of the total response time.
 Raw metrics and values can be accessed via the value service API.

 ## Additional utilities
 The SDK provides several other useful utilities.